OCTOBER 15, 2019

-The Barron’s piece states “The S&P 500 index yields about 2%, higher then the 1.54% offered by the 10-year U.S. treasury note.”
-And of their five dividend picks they offer up Pentair(PNR), stated yield 2%, and W.W.
-Grainger(GWW), listed yield 2%.
-So they offer you individual stock risk for the exact same yield available in a wonderfully diversified S&P index fund.
+This Barron’s piece states that “The S&P 500 index yields about 2%, higher then the 1.54% offered by the 10-year U.S. treasury note.”
+O.K.
+And of their five dividend picks they offer up Pentair(PNR), yielding a mere 2%, and W.W.
+Grainger(GWW), also yielding 2%.
+So they offer you individual stock risk for the exact same yield available in most any wonderfully diversified S&P index fund.

 Did Barron’s apply any of their rigor to underlying fundamentals?
 Hardly.
 Their argument rests on continuous years of dividend raising, and market cap.
 “It’s crucial, therefor, to find stocks whose dividends are reasonably safe, and likely to grow even in a slowing economy.”
 They didn’t mention that these dividends would mean nothing if the underlying share price was sinking.